paritytech/parachains-core-milestones/README.md

-# parachains-core-milestones
+# Deprecated

-Roadmap for the parachains-core team
+The roadmap will live in the https://github.com/paritytech/polkadot instead.